 - How long does it take to complete an average task?

 - Does the team face any bottlenecks that slow it down?

 - Did we have work items that didn’t pass the quality standards the first time?

-Then, your efforts about optimizing the Agile process flow should focus on ensuring a steady stream of work through the workflow.
+Then, your efforts in optimizing the Agile process flow should focus on ensuring a steady stream of work through the workflow.

-Limiting work in progress visualizes a minimum and maximum number of issues in a certain state of the flow.
-WIP limits guarantees that each state has enough work to keep team members fully utilized.
-Setting work in progress limits will demonstrate which processes slows overall work through the pipeline.
+Limiting work in progress visualizes a minimum and a maximum number of issues in a certain state of the flow.
+WIP limits guarantee that each state has enough work to keep team members fully utilized.
+Setting work in progress limits will demonstrate which processes slow overall work through the pipeline.

 There are companies that include several Agile teams.
 They often face challenges with workflows because their teams want to optimize the Agile development workflow to reflect their unique culture and own processes.

 Different teams that use different processes while performing the same project are not always a success, but a headache for top management.

 However, Agile teams that work together should benefit from sharing the same flow.
 The same Agile process workflow will help to make transitioning work between teams easier as people will use the same conventions for delivering work.